solygambas/node-tour-operator-booking-app/playground/javascript-unit-testing/README.md

 - testing asynchronous code with callbacks and promises.
 - using setup and cleanup hooks.
 - running tests concurrently.
+- dealing with side effects and external dependencies.
+- understanding spies and mocks.
+- creating some custom mocking logic.

 Based on [JavaScript Unit Testing - The Practical Guide](https://www.udemy.com/course/javascript-unit-testing-the-practical-guide/) by Maximilian Schwarzmüller (2022).